Random walks, WPD actions, and the Cremona group: Small cancellation and normal closure

 \section{Small cancellation and normal closure}

 We will now prove results on the normal closure (Theorems \ref{T:inj-intro} and \ref{T:normal-intro} in the Introduction).
 In order to do so, we will use the following notions of \emph{small cancellation} from \cite{DGO}.
+We remark that the small cancellation results in this section were previously obtained in the case of acylindrical actions by Maher and Sisto \cite{maher-sisto}, using work of Hull \cite{hull}, and we further extend their methods to the case of WPD actions.
 If $H \subseteq G$ is a subgroup, we define its \emph{injectivity radius} as

 Let $\mathcal{R}$ be a family of loxodromic elements which is closed under conjugation.
 We define its \emph{injectivity radius} as

 In particular, if $g$ is loxodromic and $\mathcal{R} := \{ h g h^{-1}, h \in G \}$ is the set of conjugates of $g$, then